River struggle for goals as Borja nets twice in Asian Champions League | OneFootball

 Article image:River struggle for goals as Borja nets twice in Asian Champions League

-This Tuesday, in the round of 16 of the Asian Champions 2, Borja confirmed his great moment by scoring a double against Iraq's Al Zawraa Sport Club.
+This Tuesday, in the round of 16 of the Asian Champions 2, Borja confirmed his great moment by scoring a brace against Iraq's Al Zawraa Sport Club.
 The Colombian striker needed just five minutes to open the scoring and put his team ahead on Iraqi soil.
-Later, after the home team's temporary equalizer, the "Hummingbird" appeared again in the second half to put the United Arab Emirates team back in the lead.
+Later, after the home team's temporary equalizer, the "Hummingbird" reappeared in the second half to put the United Arab Emirates team back in the lead.
 With these two goals, the former River player confirms that his adaptation to Asian football has been immediate, scoring goals both in the domestic championship and on the international stage.

 OneFootball Videos